Septh/rollup-plugin-node-externals/README.md

 ### Options
 You generally want to have your **runtime dependencies** (those that will be imported/required at runtime) listed under `dependencies` in `package.json`, and your **development dependencies** (those that should be bundled in by Rollup) listed under `devDependencies`.

-If you follow this simple rule, then the defaults settings are just what you need:
+If you follow this simple rule, then the default settings are just what you need:

 ```js
 // rollup.config.js